Lliuimin/ecem202a_project/docs/proposal.md

 ## 6. Requirements for Success

-The task can be divided into the following three parts:
+- The task can be divided into the following three parts:
-    • Arduino & Ultrasound
+    - Arduino & Ultrasound
-    • Raspberry Pi & IR camera
+    - Raspberry Pi & IR camera
-    • Earable & App development
+    - Earable & App development
-The resources needed for this projects are listed below:
+-The resources needed for this projects are listed below:
-    • Devices：
+    - Devices：
         1. Arduino Nano 33 BLE Sense
         2. Raspberry Pi 3
         3. IR camera